etwk/blog/content/lists/books.md

 - [ ] Black Skin, White Masks (Frantz Fanon) #racism
 - [ ] Speak Not: Empire, Identity and the Politics of Language #indigenous #history #language
 - [ ] The Souls of Black Folk #philosophy
+- [ ] Imagination: A Manifesto #must #future
+- [ ] The Great Transformation: The Political and Economic Origins of Our Time (Karl Polanyi, Penguin Modern Classics) #fascism #classics #must

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir